fhiso/sources-and-citations/creators-name.md

 ---
-title: A microformat for authors' names
+title: A microformat for creators' names
 date: 12 April 2016
 ...
-# A microformat for authors' names
+# A microformat for creators' names

 [This is a **first draft** of material that may eventually go into a Citation Elements standard.
 Much of this document comprises suggestions